From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Experiments

 \subsection{Robustness with Reasoning Mode}

-Experiments on Qwen3 in \S~\ref{exp:main} are conducted with the reasoning enabled, where the model generates reasoning contents before producing the final answers.
-Reasoning is enabled during both data synthesis and evaluation.
+Experiments on Qwen3 in \S~\ref{exp:main} use responses generated with reasoning enabled, in which the model outputs reasoning content before producing the final answers.
 In this section, we investigate how the reasoning process affects training effectiveness.
-To this end, we conduct additional experiments: (1) Training with reasoning contents removed: Synthesizing training data with reasoning enabled, then removing the reasoning contents and keeping the response only; (2) Training with no reasoning contents: Generating training data with reasoning disabled.
-The trained models are evaluated with the reasoning enabled to ensure that the results are comparable with those in Table~\ref{tab:main_results}.
+To this end, we conduct additional experiments: (1) \textbf{RC removed}: Generate training data with reasoning enabled, then remove the reasoning contents and keep the response only; (2) \textbf{RC Ungenerated}: Generate training data with reasoning disabled.
+The trained models are evaluated with reasoning enabled to ensure results are comparable with those in Table~\ref{tab:main_results}.

-\paragraph{Removing reasoning contents has minimal impact on the effectiveness of the proposed method.} Figure~\ref{fig:placeholder} shows that removing reasoning contents has minimal impact: Five of seven tasks achieve comparable or better performance than training with full reasoning contents.
-This works because ablating retrieval heads affects final answer quality even without explicit reasoning chains.
-The degraded responses from the ablated model contrast sufficiently with the full model's outputs to provide effective training signals.
-This demonstrates that our method's core mechanism, retrieval head ablation, drives improvements regardless of whether reasoning contents are preserved or not.
+\paragraph{Removing reasoning contents has minimal impact on the effectiveness of the proposed method.} Figure~\ref{fig:rc} shows that removing reasoning contents has minimal impact: Five of seven tasks achieve comparable or better performance than training with full reasoning contents.
+This indicates that ablating retrieval heads degrades response quality sufficiently to provide effective DPO training signals, even without reasoning contents in the training samples.
+Thus, our method's core mechanism, retrieval head ablation, drives improvements regardless of whether reasoning contents are preserved or not.

-\paragraph{Reasoning contents are important for complex tasks.} Performance of tasks requiring complex reasoning, namely \textit{Cite} and \textit{Re-rank}, degrades significantly when trained with reasoning contents removed or ungenerated (Figure~\ref{fig:placeholder}).
+\paragraph{Reasoning contents are important for complex tasks.} Performance of tasks requiring complex reasoning, namely \textit{Cite} and \textit{Re-rank}, degrades significantly when trained with reasoning contents removed or ungenerated (Figure~\ref{fig:rc}).
 This demonstrates that for tasks involving source tracking and passage comparison, explicit reasoning chains in training data are important for RetMask to achieve optimal effectiveness: The reasoning content helps the model learn not just retrieval patterns, but also how to reason over retrieved information.
 For such complex tasks, preserving reasoning contents during training ensures the effectiveness of RetMask.